What Are Considered Chronic Medical Conditions?

 Does Health Insurance Cover Chronic Conditions?

-Health insurance doesn’t usually cover chronic conditions.
+Private health insurance doesn’t cover chronic conditions.
 Private medical insurance is created to cover the fees for elective, short-term medical treatment that you need because you are suffering from an unexpected acute condition.
-However, Freedom Health Insurance can cover short-term treatment for unexpected acute aggravations of a chronic disease which is necessary to stabilise the condition, if no other limits, exclusions or policy conditions apply.
+Exclusions, policy terms and conditions apply.

 Find out more about chronic conditions